Moving Data Between SQL Server and MariaDB

 Instead of using MariaDB

 CONNECT, it is possible to use SQL Server Linked Server functionality.
-This will allow to read data from a remote MariaDB database and copy it into local SQL Server tables.
+This will allow one to read data from a remote MariaDB database and copy it into local SQL Server tables.
+However, note that

 Refer to Linked Servers section in Microsoft documentation.